 If there is an imaginary contest between a journalist and a blogger, we may, no doubt, hand the winning prize to the journalist.
 But in reality, it is not a “one-to-one” contest.
 It is the rivalry between institutional media and guerilla journalism, between the organizations and the environment.
 Not only the nodes but also the connections between the nodes constitute the Network environment.
 And the qualities of the entire system depend much more on the qualities of connections between nodes than on the characteristics of the nodes themselves.
 It is no matter whether a certain blogger is good or bad at news production.
 What really matters is how the entire system processes information.

 In the old media, the news is filtered before being published.
 On the Internet, the news is filtered after publishing, in the process of being spread.
 Every user for whom the topic is relevant contributes their time, passion, knowledge, evidence, and whatever they have into the process of sequential and mutual editing of the news.
 This process gives birth to a new social being that I call the Viral Editor.
 The Viral Editor is able to supply news no worse than the professional journalistic organization.
 The Viral Editor is relevant to its audience with 100% accuracy because it is constituted by this very audience.
-The Viral Editor includes all people’s evidences and competencies (including ones possessed by journalists); therefore it is able to investigate everything that is of people’s interest.
+The Viral Editor includes all people’s evidence and competencies (including ones possessed by journalists); therefore it is able to investigate everything that is of people’s interest.
 The Viral Editor embodies the shift from “representative democracy” to “direct democracy” within the media environment.

 Possessing any possible media skills, the Viral Editor poses a threat not just to the old mass media but to institutional journalism itself.
 Old media can improve the professional quality of its product and decorate it as much as they wish, but they have already lost their monopoly.
-And it is the monopoly over content, not content itself, that was always the foundation of media business.
-Media business was based not on content, but on shortage of content among the audience.
+And it is the monopoly over content, not content itself, that was always the foundation of the media business.
+Media business was based not on content, but on a shortage of content among the audience.
 These conditions are vanishing fast.

 Are there any real advantages of good old journalism in the face of the Viral Editor?
 Yes, but not many, and they are not usually listed among these epithets with which people now praise journalism.
 I have been writing a lot about the forthcoming death of newspapers but now I’ll take a chance to defend old journalism with firm arguments.
 What is in journalism’s arsenal for its last battle?